bfortuner/ml-glossary/docs/gradient_descent.rst

 Cost function
 -------------

-A `Cost function`_ tells us "how good" our model is at making predictions for a given set of parameters.
+A :ref:`cost_function` tells us "how good" our model is at making predictions for a given set of parameters.
 The cost function has its own curve and its own gradients.
 The slope of this curve tells us how to update our parameters to make the model more accurate.

 Algorithm